 The year closed out with bad weather in the Midlands and North East.
 Walsall station, as usual, was flooded after torrential rain on December 29th.
 Heavy snow over the New Year plagued services with delays and faulty equipment made life even more difficult to maintain the timetable.
 In the West Country Exeter proved to be a graveyard for frozen up locomotives, with temperatures reaching down to -13C most things simply froze up.
 The 00.05 Paddington - Penzance was reported eighteen hours late at Plymouth, the local services out of Exeter were cancelled since the dmuís were frozen solid.
 Exeter contained eighteen frozen up locomotives including 25052, 25206/225/263, the only serviceable machine being 46020, which had been equipped with steam lances for the freeing of pointwork and rodding.

-On the SR heavy snow fell on December 30th & 31st causing many equipment related failures especially snow blowing into the electrical equipment and the seasonal problems of shoegear failures on the Bournemouth line REP units.
+On the Southern Region heavy snow fell on December 30th & 31st causing many equipment related failures especially snow blowing into the electrical equipment and the seasonal problems of shoegear failures on the Bournemouth line REP units.
 On the SE Division the heavy snow was followed by strong winds which brought the problem of drifting snow, a condition not normally associated with the south.
 One line so affected was the Ashford - Canterbury West - Minster line, which required the services of a snowplough.
-The GE lines faired no better, heavy snow disrupting Thornton Fields carriage sidings, causing considerable stock disruption.
-This resulted in the 10.30 Liverpool Street - Norwich running with a six car dmu of Derby/Cravens units.
-The Shoeburyness - Pitsea line had snow two feet deep on December 30th, being cleared by the Stratford plough on New Years Day.
+The Great Eastern lines faired no better, heavy snow disrupting Thornton Fields carriage sidings, causing considerable stock dislocation.
+This resulted in the 10.30 Liverpool Street - Norwich running with a six car diesel multiple unit of Derby/Cravens units.
+The Shoeburyness - Pitsea line had snow two feet deep on December 30th, being cleared by the Stratford plough on New Year's Day.